neurosnap/cofx/README.md

 A node, javascript library that helps developers describe side-effects as data in a declarative, flexible API.

+## Features

+* Perform non-blocking IO operations synchronously
+* Generators yield data structures, not IO
+* Testability
+* Ability to write custom effect handlers

 ## Why?

 Instead of a generator activating side-effects (e.g. making HTTP requests) it instead yields data objects that represent how side-effects ought to be executed.
-This pushes side-effects to `cofx` instead of the application itself.

 Effectively this makes testing side-effects as easy as checking that each step in a generator returns the proper data structure.
 Because we are leveraging generators